rahulkj/bosh-ip-util/README.md

 This tool allows one to inspect the cloud config, bosh vms output, to determine:
 * Network names
+* Subnet Names
+* Availiability Zones
 * CIDR defined
 * Reserved IP Range/s
 * State IP Range/s
-* Total IPs in the CIDR
+* Total IP's in the CIDR
 * Total Reserved IPs
+* Total IP's in use
 * Total Available IPs
+* Total IP's needed for compilation vms

 ### How to Build